-The drink measures its lifespan not by the number of years lived, but by the number of breaths.
-“So – the calmer and slower the breathing, the more life energy, the longer the life,” I consider careful breathing to be the most important skill gained from yoga.
+The drink measures its lifespan not by the number of years lived but by the number of breaths.
+“So – the calmer and slower the breathing, the more life energy, the longer the life,” I consider mindful breathing to be the most important skill gained from yoga.
 “I am fully present when doing yoga exercises – I feel breathing and with it as if every cell in my body.
 By living consciously, I live more consciously.

-Why it is important to inhale through the nose, not through the mouth.
+Why is it important to inhale through the nose, not through the mouth?
 When inhaled, air first passes through the upper respiratory tract and only then reaches the alveolar.
-When you exhale, the upper airways first empty and then air escapes from the alveolar.
+When you exhale, the upper airways first empty, and then air escapes from the alveolar.

 Thus, part of the air that ventilates the lungs is not involved in gas exchange.
 This part of the air is called the anatomical dead space.
 “Dead” is the amount of air for alveolar ventilation, but at the same time, the airways perform several breathing functions.